Larry LaLonde: Playing style

 Known for his technical proficiency as a guitar player, LaLonde uses many advanced guitar techniques such as pinch harmonics, sweep picking, pick tapping, volume swells and tapping, as well as other extended techniques in his music.
 His early work with Primus was influenced by his roots in heavy metal, but by the time of Pork Soda (1993), LaLonde's guitar playing had evolved to a more unusual style and was earning comparisons to experimental jazz guitarists like Sonny Sharrock and Marc Ribot.
 His influences include funk, world music, heavy metal and film music.
 Melodically his playing makes heavy use of tritone intervals, the whole tone scale and the diminished scale, helping establish Primus’ hard, dissonant, dark sound.

 Personal life

-In addition to being Primus' guitar player, LaLonde is also an avid skateboarder; he was the skater who knocked the nachos out of Bob Cock's hand in the video for "Jerry Was a Race Car Driver".
+In addition to being Primus' guitarist, LaLonde is also an avid skateboarder; he plays the skater who knocks the nachos out of Bob Cock's hand in the video for "Jerry Was a Race Car Driver".

-LaLonde currently lives in Los Angeles with his wife Shane Stirling, a model from the CBS show The Price Is Right, and their two children Sierra and Avery.
+As of 2016, LaLonde lives in Los Angeles with his wife Shane Stirling, a model from the CBS show The Price Is Right, and their two children Sierra and Avery.
 In January 2025, their home was destroyed in the Palisades Fire.

+Equipment

+Possessed

+LaLonde's first guitar was a Hondo II, acquired after witnessing his first concert (Moving Pictures Tour).
+Later he would use a half green, half white Gibson Flying V style guitar, playing in Blizzard with Jeff Becerra.
+In his time in Possessed we see him using a black with white pickguard Gibson Flying V and Gibson Explorer in the early days of the band.
+For the majority of his time in Possessed he used a black Charvel Star.
+Towards the end of Possessed he transitioned to using a fully black Squier Stratocaster, most likely a Japanese model given the experimental locking bridge.
+None of these guitars are seen again except for a YouTube short showing Ler briefly reunited with the Gibson Explorer backstage.
+These guitars are all likely still around somewhere in Northern California as it does not seem like he was in possession of any at the time of the tragic gear fire.
+He Used Marshall Amps and Cabinets at the time.